Starting with the v1.2.8 release, the Portworx products support the following license types:

 - px-developer container activates free “PX-Developer” license, and

-- px-enterprise automatically activates the “Trial” license (limited to 30 days), which can be upgraded to one of the “PX-Enterprise” licenses at any time.
+- px-enterprise automatically activates the “Trial” license (limited to 30 days), which can be upgraded to a “PX-Enterprise” license at any time.

 Checking your License

 A brief license summary is provided with the

 Status: PX is operational License: Trial license (expires in 30 days) [...]

 More details about each individual licensed feature is displayed via

 DESCRIPTION ENABLEMENT ADDITIONAL INFO Number of nodes maximum 1000 Number of volumes maximum 1024 [...]
 Virtual machine hosts yes Product SKU Trial expires in 30 days

 In the table below, we can see the overview of features that are controlled via licensing as of PX v1.2.8.

 |Number of nodes maximum||number||Defines the maximum number of nodes in a cluster|